Atomic Wallet Coin (AWC) Price Tops $0.38 on Exchanges

 According to CryptoCompare, “Atomic is a decentralized multi-cryptocurrency wallet available for Windows, Mac OS and Linux.
 The wallet uses BitTorrent technology for distributed order book and atomic swap technology for cross-chain custody free exchange.
 Atomicwallet also features instant exchange options – Changelly and ShapeShift.
 Atomic Wallet will issue own token, called the AWC (Atomic Wallet Coin).
 A strict limit of 100M AWC will be created, never to be increased.
 AWC will run natively on the Ethereum blockchain with ERC20.
 On April 30rd 2019, 50% of the AWC Token emission has been burnt on the Ethereum Blockchain and the same amount released on the Binance Mainnet.
 Now you can use two ways swap tool between ERC20 and BEP2 tokens. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Atomic Wallet Coin directly using US dollars.
-Investors seeking to trade Atomic Wallet Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+It is usually not possible to purchase alternative cryptocurrencies such as Atomic Wallet Coin directly using US dollars.
+Investors seeking to trade Atomic Wallet Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Atomic Wallet Coin using one of the aforementioned exchanges.

 Receive News & Updates for Atomic Wallet Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Atomic Wallet Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.